 Questions, Statements and Deputations

-The Chairman invited the public speakers to make their statement in accordance with the Public Participation Scheme.
+The Chairman invited the public speakers to make their statements in accordance with the Public Participation Scheme.